VS7275/SankeGame/README.md

 # SNAKEGAME
-Team Members        :  Jalla Poojitha
+Team Members        :  Jalla Poojitha - 24124022
-                       Veltoor Sathvika
+                       Veltoor Sathvika - 24124050
-                       Karnati Sri Sai Varshini
+                       Karnati Sri Sai Varshini -24124024
-                       Jigmat Tsomo
+                       Jigmat Tsomo -24124021
 Project Title       :  Snake Game
-Project Description :  This is a simple Snake Game implemented in Java, where the player controls a snake to eat food and grow in length while avoiding collisions with
+Project Description :  This is a simple Snake Game implemented in Java, where the player controls a snake to eat food and
-                       itself
-                       and the walls.
-The game features real-time movement, score tracking, and increasing difficulty as the snake grows
+                        grow in length while avoiding collisions with itself and the walls.
+The game features real-time movement, score tracking, and increasing difficulty as the  snake grows Contributions and Feactures:
-                       Features:
-                       Classic snake movement with arrow keys
+                       Varshini : Classic snake movement with arrow keys Graphics
-                       Food spawning at random positions
-                       Score tracking system
+                       Sathvika : Food spawning at random positions Score tracking system
                                   Collision detection (self and wall)
                                   Game over condition
+                       Poojitha : High score system
+                                  Timer
+                       Jigmat   : Music
 Library used        :  1. java.awt.* (Abstract Window Toolkit - AWT)
                          Graphics → Used for drawing elements like the snake, apple, and grid.
                          Color → Sets the background and object colors.